Saturday, January 21, 2012

 This Date in Rock Music History: January 19

 1957: Democratic U.S. presidents all have their own superstars to invite to play at their inaugurations.
-Pat Boone was the big star to sing at the presidential inauguration of U.S. President Dwight D. Eisenhower.
+Pat Boone was the big star to sing at the presidential inauguration of Republican U.S. President Dwight D. Eisenhower.

 1957: "Since I Met You Baby" by Ivory Joe Hunter remained #1 for a third week on the R&B chart.

 1959: The Platters achieved a #1 song with "Smoke Gets In Your Eyes".
 "My Happiness" by Connie Francis was next, and previous four-week #1 "The Chipmunk Song" by the Chipmunks (David Seville) was third.
 Ritchie Valens moved from 15 to 4 with "Donna" and the Crests were up nice (12-5) with "16 Candles".
-The rest of the Top 10: "A Lover's Question" from Clyde McPhatter, Billy Grammer with "Gotta' Travel On", Fats Domino was tumbling with "Whole Lotta' Loving", Lloyd Price moved from 21 to 9 with "Stagger Lee" and the Teddy Bears' big hit "To Know Him Is to Love Him" was at #10.
+The rest of the Top 10: "A Lover's Question" from Clyde McPhatter, Billy Grammer with "Gotta' Travel On", Fats Domino was tumbling with "Whole Lotta' Loving", Lloyd Price moved from 21 to 9 with "Stagger Lee" and the Teddy Bears' big hit "To Know Him Is To Love Him" was at #10.

 1962: Jackie Wilson held on to #1 on the R&B chart for a sixth week with "Lonely Teardrops".